President, Action for Humanity & Social Progress

 - National Award for contribution to Non-formal Education on 8 September, International Literacy day 1997.

 - Freedom Inspiring Future Leaders Award on International Women’s Day 2015 for her contribution to social service.

 - Filmmaker Award 2015 by Women’s Film Society Bangladesh, March 2015.

 - International Humanitarian Silver Award 2015 by World Humanitarian Awards, Sep.
 2015.

 - World Human Rights Gold Award by World Human Rights Awards, Jan.
 2016.

-- Platinum Awards – Filmmaker of Inspiration and Best Director for her documentary film Fight Acid Violence, by International Film Festival on Women-Social Issues-Zero Discrimination 2016, organized on the occasion of International Women’s Day 2016 in Jakarta, Indonesia.
+- Platinum Awards – Filmmaker of Inspiration, Best Director and Best Documentary Short for Fight Acid Violence, by International Film Festival for Women-Social Issues-Zero Discrimination 2016, organized on the occasion of International Women’s Day & Zero Discrimination Day 2016 in Jakarta, Indonesia.

 Shahida Akhter is a Life Member of Bangla Academy & Member of the Asiatic Society of Bangladesh – two academic organizations for research, publication and preservation of cultural heritage.
-She is also associated with other national and international organizations working for Global Education, Human Rights, Child Rights, Peace & Solidarity, Empowerment of Women & Gender Issue, Environment and Cultural Heritage.
+She is also associated with other national & international organizations working for Global Causes, Human Rights, Child Rights, Empowerment of Women & Gender Issue, Peace & Solidarity, Environment and Cultural Heritage.

 Please click on the Gallery to see the photos of works & other activities.